Akawi85/autoCheck-assessment/README.md

 ### Solution 2

-The following ETL architecture was implemented for this architecture
+The following ETL architecture was implemented for this solution:

 ![ETL Diagram](XE_Daily_USD_Exchange_Rates_Architecture_2.jpeg) .

 ##### Brief explanation of how the code works